4 Ways to Make your Mark in B2B eCommerce

 A final factor to consider in comparison with traditional wholesale: eCommerce is much more unpredictable.
 For example, if one of your competitors simply adjusts the price of one of their products in the system, it’s instantly visible to all potential online customers.
 If you had a high demand for the same product – and used that high demand to base your ordering behavior and the respective inventory levels on – it can now change dramatically!
 The price you are offering suddenly becomes the higher price, and a substantial number of your customers will be ordering from the competition.

 A product portfolio of hundreds or thousands of articles makes it impossible to manually compare your prices with those of the competition on a regular basis.
-Consequently, a resulting change in demand has to be recognised and reported automatically.
+Consequently, a resulting change in demand has to be recognized and reported automatically.
 You can then decide whether you want to sell the stored articles for lower prices and/or whether future orders with your supplier need to be adjusted in order to guarantee a healthy inventory level.

 Best practices for B2B eCommerce